 How to make Pasta all’Amatriciana:

-How to make the pasta all’amatriciana, melt the butter in a large pan over medium heat.
-Saute’ the onion until transparent, or about 5 minutes, then add the chili and pancetta and saute’ until onion is golden and the pancetta or bacon nice and crisp, about 8 to 10 minutes.
-Add the tomatoes and cook over medium-high heat stirring occasionally, making sure sauce does not burn, about 15 minutes.
+How to make the pasta all amatriciana: melt the butter in a large pan over medium heat.
+Sauté the onion until transparent, or about 5 minutes.
+Then add the chili, pancetta, and sauté until onion is golden and the pancetta or bacon is nice and crisp about 8 to 10 minutes.
+Add the tomatoes and cook over medium-high heat, occasionally stirring, making sure sauce does not burn for about 15 minutes.

 Add the salt to taste.
-Make sure it needs salt, as pancetta and or bacon are quite salty.
+Make sure it needs salt, as pancetta and or bacon are pretty salty.

 You will also be later adding the cheese, which is rather salty, too.

-At the same time cook the pasta, when done to taste, drain and pour into a warm serving bowl or directly into pan with the sauce, mix well adding grated cheese to taste and serve the pasta all’amatriciana.
-Pass extra cheese at table.
+At the same time, cook the pasta.
+When done to taste, drain and pour into a warm serving bowl or directly into the pan with the sauce, mix well, adding grated cheese to taste, and serve the pasta all amatriciana.
+Pass extra cheese at the table.

 Serves 4 to 6

-Pasta all’Amatriciana comes from Amatrice, a town on the border between Lazio and Abruzzi about 80 miles northeast of Rome.
+Pasta all’Amatriciana comes from Amatrice, a town between Lazio and Abruzzi about 80 miles northeast of Rome.